pkf02091059/QScode/README.md

 # QScode
-some util codes for QS
+some util codes for QS company